America's real anchor man, America's truth detector, doctor of democracy, servant of humanity and all who live.

 Unstoppable.

-You knew this is gonna happen.
+You knew this is going to happen.

-You know, the league tries to put them all in jail with that deflate gate thing, sue them out of existence.
+You know, the league tries to put them all in jail with that deflategate thing.

-They're gonna come out all fired up.
+They're going to come out all fired up.

 It's the way it's always worked.

-Clemson University, ladies and gentlemen, this from campus reform, Clemson University issued an apology to students on Thursday after what appears to be a small group of students were offended by an annual Mexican cuisine event put on by university dining services.
+Clemson University, ladies and gentlemen, from campus reform, Clemson University issued an apology to students on Thursday after what appears to be a small group of students were offended by an annual Mexican cuisine event put on by university dining services.

-Clemson Dining Maximum Mexican night has become a student favorite over the last several years, and this year was no different at first.
+Clemson dining Maximum Mexican night has become a student favorite over the last several years.

 Everything was going great.